 I don't earn any income in the USA, do I need to file?

-As the US taxes its citizens on worldwide income, meaning your income whether earned overseas or in the USA needs to be reported on a US tax return.
+Yes, you have tax filing obligations in the United States, regardless of where you live.
+As the US taxes its citizens on worldwide income, your income—whether earned overseas or in the USA—needs to be reported on a US tax return.

 Do I need to come to your offices?

-How do US Global Tax file tax returns?
+How does US Global Tax file tax returns?

 Will I pay US tax as an expat?

 Most of our clients don’t owe any tax to the US upon completion of their returns.
-In order to get a correct and most beneficial tax liability, it is critically important to work with an experienced professional.
+To get a correct and most beneficial tax liability, it is critically important to work with an experienced professional.
 Obtaining the correct tax treaty position can be difficult, but is essential in ensuring the lowest possible tax liability.
 In most cases, less than 1/5 of our clients owe tax.

 Are US Global Tax’s fees fixed?